 NWOSU encourages students and employees to report all crimes that occur regardless of the seriousness of the crime.
 All crimes reported will be investigated, and action will be taken to solve the crime.
-Copies of reported incidents are taken local law enforcement departments, and assist NWOSU campus police in solving the crimes.

 Anonymously Report Crimes- (580) 327-8196

 The Campus Police Department and other university departments and organizations sponsor personal safety and security of the property presentations throughout the year.
 Presentation or program for a group, department, or office upon request to campus police.